-1. Keep fingers and tongue away from surgical area.
+1. Keep fingers and tongue away from the surgical area.

-2. Use ice packs on surgical area (side of face) for first 12 hours, apply ice 20 minutes on – 10 minutes off.
+2. Use ice packs on surgical area (side of the face) for the first 12 hours, apply ice 20 minutes on – 10 minutes off.
 Bags of frozen peas work well.

 3. For mild discomfort take Tylenol or Ibuprofen every three to four hours.

 4. For severe pain, use the prescription given to you.